Researchers say aldosterone can cause high blood pressure and may also impair insulin secretion in the pancreas.

 Researchers also found that aldosterone’s impact was greater on certain ethnic groups, namely African Americans and Chinese Americans, who had a three- to tenfold risk for developing diabetes if they had higher aldosterone levels.

-These populations are also groups who are more likely to have undiagnosed diabetes, according to the CDC.
+These populations are also groups who are more likely to have undiagnosed diabetes,

 Dr. K. Craig Kent, dean of Ohio State University’s College of Medicine, called the research and its findings “an important step toward finding new ways to prevent a major chronic disease.”